Rule 4123-6-22 | Stakeholders' health care quality assurance advisory committee.

 The HCQAAC may make such recommendations as it deems necessary to address any medical quality assurance issue impacting the bureau.

 (G) The HCQAAC shall hold at least quarterly meetings.
-The HCQAAC and all subcommittees shall keep written records of the agenda and minutes of each meeting.
-The records of all committees shall remain in the custody of the chief medical officer.
+The HCQAAC and all subcommittees shall keep written records of the agenda and minutes of each meeting, which will be maintained by the bureau.

 (I) Each member of the HCQAAC and its respective subcommittees may be paid such fees as approved by the administrator or administrator's designee.
 The expenses incurred by the HCQAAC and its subcommittees and the fees of their members shall be paid in the same manner as other administrative costs of the bureau.